Sunday 12th December 2021

 John the Baptist teaches the path of repentance and announces Christ.

 Background on the Gospel Reading

 The third Sunday of Advent is also called Gaudete Sunday.
-Gaudete, a Latin word which means “rejoice,” is taken from the entrance antiphon for Sunday’s Mass.
-This theme is echoed in today’s second reading from the first Letter to the Thessalonians.
-It is a reminder that Advent is a season of joy because our salvation is already at hand.
+Gaudete is a Latin word that means “rejoice.”
+This name is taken from the entrance antiphon for Sunday’s Mass, which is also echoed in today’s second reading from the Paul’s letter to the Philippians.
+Some people mark this Sunday by lighting a pink candle instead of a purple one on their Advent wreath.
+It is a reminder that the Advent season is a season of joy because our salvation is already at hand.